zzzprojects/EntityFramework-FAQ/docs/pages/faq/update-records.md

 ## How to update without loading entities in the context?

-Updating entities using SaveChanges normally requires to load them first in the ChangeTracker.
+Updating entities using SaveChanges requires typically to load them first in the ChangeTracker.
 These additional round-trips are often not necessary.

 ### StackOverflow Related Questions